Duwaysan/SDA-Software-Development-Bootcamp/work/week-08/day-04/02. CCSPA-P5-Authentication/Step 01. Setup, User Create, and JWT.md

 ![Cat Wave](./assets/cat-wave.png)

 **Learning objective:** By the end of this lesson, learners will be able to login, signup, and validate a `User` within the Django Rest Framework system as well as setup these functionalities in the front end as well.
-Not that we have two separate entities, front and band ends, we will need to account for both sides!
+Now that we have two separate entities, front and back ends, we will need to account for both sides!
 So let's get started!

 ## Setup